Azure/azure-sdk-for-java/sdk/cosmos/azure-spring-data-cosmos/README.md

     </dependencies>
 </dependencyManagement>
 ```

+## Spring data version support
+This project supports `spring-data-commons 2.6.x` versions.

-That setup does not allow you to override individual dependencies using a property as explained above.
+The above setup does not allow you to override individual dependencies using a property as explained above.
 To achieve the same result, you’d need to add an entry in the dependencyManagement of your project before the `spring-boot-dependencies` entry.
 For instance, to upgrade to another Spring Data release train you’d add the following to your pom.xml.
 ```xml
 <dependencyManagement>
     <dependencies>